timecapsulellc/Capsule/readme.md

 For those interested in utilizing newer models such as **Flux**, we recommend exploring alternative platforms such as [WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) (also from us), [ComfyUI/SwarmUI](https://github.com/comfyanonymous/ComfyUI).
 Additionally, several [excellent forks of Capsule](https://github.com/lllyasviel/Capsule?tab=readme-ov-file#forks) are available for experimentation.

-Again, recently many fake websites exist on Google when you search “fooocus”.
+Again, recently many fake websites exist on Google when you search "capsule".
 Do **NOT** get Capsule from those websites – this page is the only official source of Capsule.
-We never have any website like such as “fooocus.com”, “fooocus.net”, “fooocus.co”, “fooocus.ai”, “fooocus.org”, “fooocus.pro”, “fooocus.one”.
+We never have any website like such as "capsule.com", "capsule.net", "capsule.co", "capsule.ai", "capsule.org", "capsule.pro", "capsule.one".
 Those websites are ALL FAKE. **They have ABSOLUTLY no relationship to us.
 Capsule is a 100% non-commercial offline open-source software.**

 # Features